 One of the best ways to manage blood sugar levels effectively is to fill your diet with nutrient-rich whole foods.
 So what foods can diabetics eat freely?
 Here are a few of the top choices on the diabetic food list:

-There are also several foods that you can enjoy in moderation, provided they fit within your daily carb allotment.
+There are also several foods that you can enjoy in moderation, provided they fit within your daily carbohydrate allotment.
 Here are a few examples of foods to consume in limited quantities:

 - Nuts: almonds, pistachios, walnuts, macadamia nuts, etc.

 - Seeds: chia seeds, flax seeds, hemp seeds, etc.